eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I made [a simple model you can check out here](https://eigentaylor.github.io/weakest-link/graph.html) which shows how insincere deviations can affect the outcome of a Condorcet election if a coalition is able to coordinate and change the relative size of the margins.
 Out of a total 48 state nodes, only 6 of them had *some* path to a profitable change.
 Only 2 of them had an adjacent node with a profitable change, and they were both in a cycle.
 The amount of work, coordination, and *foresight* required would let me sleep soundly at night telling laypeople there's effectively no reason to ever lie in a system using this method.

 {% proof Strategy details %}
+My model is a bit tricky to explain, but the basic idea is that the election is decided entirely by the relative sizes of the margins in each matchup.
+For example, if Alice beats Bob by 10 votes, Bob beats Clark by 5 votes, and Clark beats Alice by 1 vote, then we can describe that via

+$$(A>B) > (B>C) > (C>A)$$

+where the ">" indicates the relative size of the margins.
+In this case, Alice's win over Bob is the largest margin, Bob's win over Clark is the second largest margin, and Clark's win over Alice is the smallest margin.
+Hence, Alice wins through the minimax tiebreaker.

+My model is a graph of all $3!\cdot 2^3=48$ possible configurations of the relative margins, and edges between them represent deviations by a coalition of voters who sincerely vote for $A$ over $B$, $B$ over $C$, and $C$ over $A$, but then insincerely deviate in some say.
+For example, if the coalition insincerely votes for $C$ over $B$, then this scenario has an edge to the scenario

+$$(A>B) > (C>A) > (B>C)$$

+because a sufficient coalition of voters doing this deviation could only *possibly* change the outcome by changing the relative size of the margins.
+In this case, by voting for $C$ over $B$, the coalition has changed the least bad loss from Clark's win over Alice to Bob's win over Clark, and hence Clark now wins through the minimax tiebreaker.
+This is an *unprofitable* deviation, because the coalition has elected their worst candidate, Clark instead of their best candidate, Alice.

-If you are interested, you can use the playground above to see the strategy in action.
+If you are interested, you can use the playground below to see the profitable strategies in action.
 Suppose you are a voter who most prefers Alice, then Bob, then Clark.
 Then insincere voting would involve moving any of the sliders to the left.

 <iframe id="condorcet-election-frame" src="/assets/html/condorcet-election.html?strategy"
   width="100%" height="480" scrolling="yes"